 If you want to really boost your response rates (and completion rates!), just embed your first question of your survey in the body of your email so that when a respondent chooses an answer option, they’ll automatically be taken to your survey.

-We’ve tested it ourselves: Embedding the first question of your survey in your email invitation can boost response rates by as much as 22%.
+We’ve tested it ourselves: Embedding the first question in your survey invitation can boost response rates by as much as 22%.
 It even increases the rate people actually complete your survey—by 19%, no less.
-Just be sure you choose the right kind of question to embed—namely multiple choice questions, star rating questions, or NPS questions.
+Just be sure you choose the right kind of question to embed in your survey invitation—namely multiple choice questions, star rating questions, or NPS questions.

 Ever heard of tl;dr?
 For the uninitiated, it stands for “too long; didn’t read.”
 In many industries it has become common to include a confidentiality statement or long introduction in the email invitation to assure the respondents that their responses won’t be shared with the whole world.
 But research from the Bureau of Labor Statistics (BLS) shows it may not make much of a difference.